Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 In patients where TMJ symptoms are more advanced.
 We may also use Platelet Rich Plasma therapy in addition to the Prolotherapy treatments.
 Here we extract a patient’s blood and spin out the healing platelets and growth factors and inject that into the jaw/mandible area.

 PRP application differs from office to office and in fact from research study to research study.
 In our office, we combine PRP treatments with Prolotherapy treatments to offer the patient a more comprehensive treatment.
-PRP injections in our office are typically “injections,” at each treatment, not a single injection.
+PRP injections in our office are typical “injections,” at each treatment, not a single injection.

 A 2020 study published in the Journal of Oral & Facial Pain and Headache (27) examined the effect of Platelet-Rich Plasma Injections on pain reduction in patients with Temporomandibular Joint Osteoarthritis.
 In this paper, the research team examined 6 study outcomes and found according to the results of these trials, intra-articular injections of PRP were more effective than placebo for pain reduction (6 months post-injection and 12 months post-injection.
 Further: “Based on current evidence, PRP injections may reduce pain more effectively than placebo injections in Temporomandibular Joint Osteoarthritis at 6 months (level of evidence: moderate) and 12 months (level of evidence: moderate) postinjection.
 This significant difference in pain reduction could also be seen when PRP was compared to hyaluronic acid at 12 months postinjection (level of evidence: low).
 It can be cautiously interpreted that PRP has a beneficial effect on the relief of Temporomandibular Joint Osteoarthritis pain.